D4RK-R4BB1T/Anti-scam-toolkit/README.md

 Options are simple, Might add a translation to the top 10 Langauges so it's easier to plug and play globally.

-For those who may encounter some stupid errors related to libraries here's a debug guide
+For those who may encounter some stupid errors related to libraries here's a debug guide.

 Linux:
 pip3 --version (If not found run the following)